RouninMedia/DOCSS/README.md

 The **primary defining characteristic** of DOCSS is that:

-1. the style author groups elements and classes by style declaration, rather than grouping style declarations by element, class or id; and
+* the style author groups selectors by style declaration, rather than grouping style declarations by selector

 This leaves the stylesheet broken down into sub-sections, such that the entire document *resembles* a collection of smaller, self-contained, easier-to-maintain stylesheets.